 “Start to practice mindfulness.
 Because when you practice mindfulness, it will allow you to actually catch it.
 So if you've had impostor syndrome for a really long time, sometimes you don't even recognize it.
 Sometimes these habits are just so naturally ingrained in you that the only way you're going to catch it is if you're practicing presence, you know, just being very intentional, with journaling, deep breathing, meditation, quiet time, mindful walks, just starting to create more time for you to observe yourself is going to be the first step in that process.”

-Kyshira’s thoughts on which skills you need to succeed as a course creator
+Kyshira’s thoughts on which skills you need for successfully creating an online course

 So things like having patience, trusting the journey, being empathetic to your clients and your audience, those are the things I think are invaluable.
 Patience, especially.
 Because when we begin to get impatient, we begin to make mistakes.
 You get really sloppy, you make mistakes, and then you have anger towards the outcome.